Objxs is a registered Arizona Corporations Commission LLC, owned by

 in the number of team members having a disability (physical and or mental impairment).

-With little more than a casual nod to the oddity, we set out for the greater question of how we could
+With little more than a casual nod to this oddity, we ignored it and set out for the greater question of how we could

 solve the objective, but it did provide a new perspective on candidates